Chrysler Neon: ACR

 The ACR Neon, available with the DOHC engine, featured four-wheel disc brakes, Arvin non-adjustable struts for 1995–1996 models and Koni adjustable dampers for 1997–1999 models, thicker anti-sway bars, stiffer suspension bushings, fast-ratio steering, heavy-duty wheel hubs, and a five-speed manual transmission with a shorter .81 fifth gear and final drive ratio of 3.94 for quicker acceleration.
 1995 through 1997 models featured adjustable camber.
 The computer-controlled speed limiter was removed from 1995 ACR models (limited to 130 mph on later models), and ABS was also, to save weight.
 The ACR offers no badging to distinguish it from other Neon models; the only visible differences are a bumper with fog light holes, but no fog lights and a lack of side moldings.
-For 1995, the ACR was only offered to SCCA members, but in subsequent years it was available to the general public.
+For the 1995 model year, the ACR was only offered to SCCA members, but in subsequent years it was available to the general public.
 The name "ACR" was initially the internal ordering code for the "Competition Package", as it was termed in dealer materials; however, as knowledge of the model spread, the ACR name stuck.
 The backronym "American Club Racer" was coined due to its popularity with club and grassroots racers.
 To save weight, both the standard A/M-F/M radio with cassette player and air conditioning could be deleted, both for credit.

 R/T

 The R/T model (Road/Track) debuted in the 1998 model year.
 Offered only with a 5-speed DOHC configuration, the R/T featured many of the ACR's mechanical upgrades including the numerically higher ratio 3.94 5-speed manual transmission, with the .81 5th gear and 130 mph speed limit.
 The R/T, however, was intended for the street, with more comfort and convenience features standard or available, and specialized parts like the adjustable dampers removed, although the dampers, as well as the front coil springs found on R/T models, were slightly stiffer, offering an advantage over standard model Neons.
 R/Ts featured optional stripes over the top of the car, silver "R/T" badging on the front door panels and the right side of the trunk deck lid, and a functional wing.
-The "Stripe Delete" option was available from the factory, but with no credit to the Neon's price.
+The "Stripe Delete" option was available from the factory, but with no reduction to the Neon's price.
 All striped R/Ts (black, red, blue) had silver-colored stripes, with the exception of the White R/Ts, which came with dark blue colored stripes.
 The R/T was available in the 4-door body style with limited numbers made.